A warm welcome awaits you in the shadow of Hadrian’s Wall

 The reception desk is low enough for seated access and a seat is available should it be required.
 The floor is wood laminate effect.
 The reception area is lit with fluorescent strip lighting.

 The wardens speak English only.
 To help with communication in the office we can provide pen and paper to write instructions or questions on.
-All areas and pitches are clearly signposted from reception with an infographic map e-mailed to all guests prior to their arrival.
+All areas and pitches are clearly signposted from Reception with an infographic map e-mailed to all guests prior to their arrival.
 If required a site warden can show you to your pitch and ensure that you are comfortable.

-Touring Facilities
+Tent and Touring Facilities

 All touring pitches are within 100 yards of the Amenities Block.
 We do have 4 hard-standing opposite the Amenities Block; if you would like one of these pitches please request at the time of booking.
 Specific requirements can be added in the notes section when your pitch is booked, and our Reception staff will make a note on our system which, wherever possible, locks your request into place.